aaronbrighton/cdk-serverless-php-mpa/README.md

 # cdk-serverless-php-mpa

 Inspired in-part by [cdk-serverless-lamp](https://github.com/aws-samples/cdk-serverless-lamp) (which was limited to Laravel SPAs).
 This `cdk-serverless-php-mpa` repo contains a JSII construct library that allows you to deploy an AWS Serverless "LAMP" stack with AWS CDK that attempts support traditional multi-page applications.
+At the core this is made possible thanks to a custom AWS Lambda runtime: [Bref](https://bref.sh/)

 ## Requirements